 Project AWE (Aesthetics of Western Esotericism) is a non-profit 501(c)3 organization that is dedicated to exploring connections between Western esotericism and the arts.
 AWE’s mission is threefold: interpreting the past—contributing to the present—shaping the future.
 AWE interprets the past by producing quality research on how the beliefs, ideas and philosophies of esoteric undercurrents such as Magic, Alchemy and Kabbalah can help us fully appreciate the cultural icons of Western European heritage.
 AWE contributes to the present by organizing exhibitions and performances and promoting visual, literary and musical arts that introduce new dimensions of aesthetic experience.
 AWE shapes the future by inspiring and supporting talented young artists as they transition into adulthood.

 Founded in 2015 by artist and art historian Zhenya Gershman and historian John Slifko, AWE is a young, yet dynamic organization.
 Although the organization is based in Los Angeles, AWE’s team of scholars and other contributing members are located in countries around the world.
 Together they form a network of academic and independent researchers committed to seeking evidence that demonstrates the influence of esotericism throughout art history.
 Most of the team’s members work independently, but offer assistance to each other in the form of information, research advice and translations.
 Each member of AWE’s team contributes what they can to AWE’s diverse projects and activities, which include research, (academic) publications and conference presentations, public and private speaking engagements, a blog, guided museum tours, documentaries, art exhibitions, recitals, performances, workshops and coaching.
-Through these various media, AWE seeks to blur artificially constructed boundaries between esotericism and art, art and academia, and academic and non-academic scholarship.
+Through these various media, AWE seeks to discover connections between esotericism, art, and academia.
 In doing so, AWE acts as a platform for interdisciplinary Arts and Humanities dialog that ascribes to the standards of academic institutions, while remaining accessible to the public.
+AWE welcomes collaborative opportunities and to date has created numerous successful joint programs with important cultural institutions in Greater Los Angeles area such as American Jewish University, Alliance Francaise de Los Angeles, Global Cinematography Institute, and the Los Angeles Scottish Rite.

 This is also the case with AWE’s Young Artist Program (Y.A.P.).
 Over the past years, AWE has helped shape the future by mentoring and guiding several talented teenagers to artistic maturity with art history education, painting workshops and one-on-one coaching.
 Y.A.P. has produced a few success stories.
 In part due to AWE’s support, its latest graduate was even admitted to a prestigious art school with a full scholarship.
 AWE’s team hopes to eventually receive enough funding to expand this program so that more talented young artists can participate in it.
 In addition to this, the organization hopes to develop a curriculum that draws inspiration from its latest research on art and esotericism.